 Sponsored by Discover Moab

-And as it goes with all of the destinations shared on Bearfoot Theory, please remember to Leave No Trace.
+Important Note: As it goes with all of the destinations shared on Bearfoot Theory, please remember to Leave No Trace and be a responsible visitor.
 That means packing out your trash, picking up any trash you see on the trail, practicing good trail etiquette, and being respectful to other hikers.

 The Best Time to Visit Moab, Utah

-Conditions can get seriously dangerous when the temperatures get more extreme.
-Grand County, home to Moab, Arches National Park, Canyonlands National Park and the surrounding area, receives the most search and rescue calls of anywhere in Utah.
-It’s important to know before you go and come prepared so you can have a much more pleasant and safe visit.
+Conditions can be seriously dangerous when the temperatures get more extreme.
+Grand County, home to Moab, Arches National Park, Canyonlands National Park, and the surrounding area, receives the most search and rescue calls of anywhere in Utah.
+It’s important to know the basics before you go and come prepared so you can have a much more pleasant and safe visit.

 Keep in mind that the best time to visit Moab is also the busiest time to be there.
 Peak season is during spring and fall, so try to avoid weekends and holidays to beat the crowds.
 Not only will it be more pleasant for you, but overcrowding can damage trails and the delicate surrounding environment, so come ready with a plan using the tips for visiting Moab during each season below.